FlagMyLease

 Military service members may terminate a residential lease under the federal Servicemembers Civil Relief Act (SCRA) with 30 days' written notice when they receive permanent change of station orders or deployment orders for 90 days or more.
 This right applies nationwide and cannot be waived by the lease.

-Don't just know your rights — check your lease.
-Upload your Louisiana lease to FlagMyLease and get a clause-by-clause comparison to Louisiana law in under 3 minutes.
+*See how your lease compares to Louisiana law.* Upload your Louisiana lease to FlagMyLease and get a clause-by-clause comparison to Louisiana law in under 3 minutes.
 Your risk score and a preview of your first flagged clause are free.

 Analyze My Louisiana Lease →